ebelingGWEIV/ebelingGWEIV/README.md

 Ever since hearing the stories of people like [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz) and [Marcus Hutchins](https://en.wikipedia.org/wiki/Marcus_Hutchins), I've had a growing fascination with security.
 Right now, I find it to be the most interesting field in technology.
 The complexity of problems that must be solved, their time sensitivity, reforms required for the industry to become more effective, the progress that has been made, and the progress yet to be made are all incredibly complex factors that every company and agency must consider.

 I feel that my undergraduate education best suits me for focusing on the security of operations and IoT devices.
 I have yet to do a side project related to cyber security, but as I find the time to work through [HackTheBox](https://www.hackthebox.eu/), [TryHackMe](https://tryhackme.com/), or find something related to embedded security to work on, I will talk about that here.

-#### IT/IS

-My first venture into technology was actually in IT.
-In my junior year of high school, the first half of each day was spent at a trade school working towards my A+ certification.
-Much of what I learned had to do with computer repair, help desk services, and how to be an administrator for Windows XP, Vista, and 7 computers.
-That year I laerned a lot about computers; which has helped me navigate and understand advanced computing concepts, translate what I've learned in embedded sysmtes into RTOS and standard operating systems, and be a better communicator when it comes to technology.
-More directly, I am very adept at trouble shooting and performing PC and technology repairs because of the training I received.

 ### Class Projects